 Bee stings mainly happen in spring and summer.
-They can cause serious reactions.
+They can cause life-threatening reactions in sensitised individuals.

 Insect venom allergies are mainly triggered by bee and wasp stings.
-Stings in the mouth and throat area can even cause life-threatening swelling in non-allergic people.
-There are three or four fatalities across Switzerland annually.
-Insect venom allergy is not hereditary.
-People who suffer from bee venom allergy are allowed to eat honey.
+Stings in the mouth and throat can cause life-threatening swelling in even non-allergic individuals.
+In Switzerland. there are three or four deaths every year from bee stings.

 Tips and tricks

 To avoid bee stings, observe the following rules:

 - A bee is rarely alone.
 Avoid the vicinity of bee colonies.

 - Keep your distance from flowers and plants in bloom, do not walk barefoot.